- Your visit and COVID-19

 Social distancing and hygiene

 During your visit, we ask that you follow our guidelines on social distancing and hygiene to help keep us all safe.
 We are operating a one-way system at Red House Museum and Gardens, which is indicated by signage.
 Hand sanitiser stations are positioned at the entrance to the museum and the exit in the gardens.
+To keep everyone safe, please wear a face covering when visiting Red House Museum and Gardens.

 Our accessible toilet is open for use by our visitors.